web3bindings/prototype/README.md

 ## Problem
 Smart contracts are not optimized for application development.

 Currently, protocols build their own language-specific wrappers to make their smart contracts accessible to dApp developers.
-They wrap their smart contract application binary interfaces (ABIs) with web3.js, define common read and write patterns, and expose them in an API.
-As a result, dApp developers are dependent on protocol developers to maintain these wrappers for their applications to use.
+Developers usually utilize web3.js to write a wrapper for their smart contract protocols.
+These wrappers aim to define common read and write patterns for application developers to use.
+As a result, dApp developers are dependent on protocol developers to maintain these wrappers.

 So the question becomes, **how can smart contract developers easily maintain highly-usable and language-independent APIs for their protocols?**

 ## Solution
-We created the **Protocol Object Model (POM)** - a metadata standard for publishing smart contract metadata which describes semantics for reading and writing to/from a contract protocol.
-This standard defines the logical structure of a protocol and the way data is accessed and manipulated through queries & actions.
+We created the **Protocol Object Model (POM)** - a standard for publishing smart contract metadata which describes semantics for reading and writing to/from a contract protocol.
+This standard defines the logical structure of a protocol, and the way data is accessed and manipulated through queries & actions.

-The **Web3Bindings Generator (API Generator)** takes in the smart contract ABIs and associated metadata (POM) and outputs a complete API for application layer interfaces in the supported language of choice.
+The **Web3Bindings Generator (API Generator)** takes in the smart contract ABIs and associated metadata (POM), then outputs a complete API for application to use in their language of choice.

 Together, the Web3Bindings POM and API Generator makes contract protocols accessible across any language & framework via API generation.
-Generators can be made for any Web2 UI library (i.e. Vue, React) which gives protocol developers the ability to support multiple languages & frameworks instead of one.
-This expands the capacity of Web3 development while making it more accessible for application developers across disciplines.
+Generators can be made for any language or framework.
+This makes the Web3 development pipeline more efficient while making it more accessible for application developers across domains.

 ## Design Goals

-1. *Separation*: Object model definition is separated from the framework/language.
+1. *Separation of Concerns*: Seperate protocol development from application development.
 2. *Abstraction*: Complex queries and actions at the protocol layer are abstracted into simple methods at the application layer.
+3. *Extendable*: Through developing an open-standard, it leaves it open for community extensibility.
-3. *Extensibility*: Application layer methods can utilize outside services (IPFS, Swarm, etc).
+4. *Interoperable*: Application layer run-times provide outside service connections (IPFS, Swarm, etc).

 ## Architecture Specification
 ![logo](https://github.com/web3bindings/branding/blob/master/architecture.png)